Panthers rule QB Newton out for Week 4 game against Texans

 Rivera especially liked the way Allen responded after a fumble on the game’s first drive.

-“The one thing I have always said about Kyle that impressive me is he handles those things,” Rivera said.
+“The one thing I have always said about Kyle that impresses me is he handles those things,” Rivera said.
 “He’s always cool.
 He’s kind of aloof to things that happen and that he can’t control.
 So he’s always one of those guys that goes on to the next play.”

 After Sunday’s game Allen downplayed his success.